-GOAL CONTR 10 Reduced Inequalities Reduce inequality within and among countries We have a health pro 11 Sustainable Cities and Communities Make cities and human settlements inclusive, safe, resilient and sustainable Make the can benet Health Ac 12 Responsible Consumption and Production Ensure sustainable consumption and production patterns We work wider ber our contra services.
-13 Climate Action Take urgent action to combat climate change and its impacts We recent Plan (CCA this delive 14 Life below Water Conserve and sustainably use the oceans, seas and marine resources for sustainable development Facilities n sustainab species in 15 Life on Land Protect, restore and promote sustainable use of terrestrial ecosystems, sustainable manage forests, combat desertification and halt and reverse land degradation and halt biodiversity loss We have i greenspac ecologica 16 Peace, Justice and Strong Institutions Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels We have a reporting 17 Partnership for the Goals Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development We've inc we can w developm contribute ave a number of programmes to recruit overseas h professionals.
+CONTRIBUTION GOAL Reduced Inequalities We have a number of programmes to recruit overseas Reduce inequality within health professionals. and among countries Sustainable Cities and Make the most of assets so that the local community Communities can benefit and MFT sponsorship of the Manchester Make cities and human settlements Health Academy. inclusive, safe, resilient and Contributing to the development of a sustainable sustainable development plan across the health and social care sector in Greater Manchester (Greater Manchester Health and Social Care Partnership) Responsible Consumption and We work across our supply chain to realise opportunities for Production wider benefits and embed sustainability principles into all of Ensure sustainable consumption and our contracts and throughout the lifetime of our goods and production patterns services.
+We recently developed our first Climate Change Adaptation Climate Action Take urgent action to combat climate Plan (CCAP) and will be forming a working group to oversee change and its impacts this delivery area.
+Life below Water Facilities management contractor, Sodexo have a strategy on Conserve and sustainably use the sustainable seafood and maintain a wide variety of sustainable oceans, seas and marine resources species in catalogues and menus. for sustainable development Life on Land We have implemented various schemes to improve Protect, restore and promote greenspace provision and in August 2018 commissioned sustainable use of terrestrial ecological and natural capital surveys of all main sites. ecosystems, sustainable manage forests, combat desertification and halt and reverse land degradation and halt biodiversity loss We have a modern slavery statement and transparent Peace, Justice and Strong Institutions reporting on organisational performance.
+Promote peaceful and inclusive Sit on the MFT Modern Slavery Working Group societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels Partnership for the Goals We've included the SDGs within our strategy to ensure that Strengthen the means of we can work together with stakeholders towards sustainable implementation and revitalize the development and to help understand where activities can Global Partnership for Sustainable contribute.
+Development